TITLE 19 NATURAL

 be constructed or extended;

-(4) meet the requirements of the financial capability set by the
+the requirements of the financial capability set by the [board]

-board to ensure sufficient revenues to operate and maintain the water project
+authority to ensure sufficient revenues to operate and maintain the water

 C. Plans and

-before grant or loan disbursement to pay for construction costs is made to a
+department before grant or loan disbursements to pay for construction costs are

 specifications for a water project shall incorporate available technologies and